reproducible-reporting/stepup-reprep/docs/advanced_topics/good_practices.md

 # Good Practices

-This tutorial lists some recommendations that facilitate data accuracy, reuse and reproducibility when working on a StepUp RepRep project.
+This tutorial lists some recommendations to facilitate data accuracy, reuse and reproducibility when working on a StepUp RepRep project.

-The [first section](#summaries) offers a compact summary of recommendations, which refer to parts of the [second section](#motivations) for more background and motivations behind the recommendations.
+The [first section](#summaries) contains a compact summary of the recommendations, and refer to parts of the [second section](#details) for more background and motivation behind the recommendations.

 ## Summaries

-The summaries below are grouped into categories and within each categeory several classes of recommendations exist:
+The summaries below are grouped into categories, and within each category, there are two classes of recommendations:

 - *"Must"* recommendations are highly encouraged.
-  Even when you have started of neglecting some of these recommendations, you would benefit from converting your repository to adhere to these points.
+  Even if you initially neglect some of these recommendations, you would benefit from converting your repository to comply with them.
-- *"Should"* recommendation are also encouraged but are considered less pressing.
+- *"Should"* recommendations are also encouraged but are considered less urgent.
-  There can be external factors (e.g. publisher) that force you to digress.
+  There may be external factors, such as a publisher, that force you to deviate.

 ### Filename Conventions